matt-36/horion-help/modules.md

 For explanations on a module select its category from the list below
   - [Combat](modules/combat.md)

-If you are having issues with a module check the list below for modules with known problems
+If you are having issues with a module check the [issues page](issues.md) for modules with known problems

-If your experiencing issues with a module not featured on the list, report it on the [discord](https://discord.gg/horion)

-  - Blink